explicitClick to confirm you are 18+

 Metal.

-The bent, blasted apart, twisted by force of various weaponry hull of an ancient space station drifted in the void.
-Frozen pieces of metal followed the decrepit hulk, reflected the light of this system's star.
-Like a trail of tears did these debris glint in the dark, as if mourning days of glory long since gone.
+The ancient space station drifted in the void, her hull gutted by the force of multiple weapon impacts.
+Millions of glittering debris orbited the decrepit hulk, their twisted shapes reflecting the light of this system’s star.
+Like a trail of tears they glint in the dark, as if mourning days of glory long since gone.

 Once upon a time, the hallways of this mighty starbase were populated by a throng of vicious sentients.
 Merciless and uncaring, these space vultures roamed the starlanes, plundered many a spaceship and sold their unfortunate crews into soul-crushing slavery.

-Long was the reign of their Clan over this patch of space; the loot, both in living and precious cargo, plentiful.
+Long was the reign of their Clan over this patch of space and the loot, both in living and precious cargo, plentiful.
 Powerful these pirate vessels were, crewed by their strongest and most vicious star warriors.
-Yet, it was true what some sentients said, that:
+For many a generation all those who face them were vanquished and whatever riches they had, plundered.
+Yet, it was true what some sentients said:

 It was therefore inevitable that one star-day, someone would come for them.